defenseunicorns/uds-docs/src/content/docs/overview/why-uds.md

 UDS places a strong emphasis on security and compliance, enabling Mission Heroes to meet stringent requirements for obtaining an Authority to Operate (ATO).
-It implements the Open Security Controls Assessment Language (OSCAL) framework, which binds compliance to specific software features, ensuring that controls required for accreditation are met efficiently.
+It implements the Open Security Controls Assessment Language (OSCAL) framework, which binds compliance to specific software features, ensuring that controls required for authorization are met efficiently.
 By integrating security and compliance into the software development and deployment lifecycle, UDS helps your team proactively address potential vulnerabilities, reduce risk, and maintain a secure software ecosystem.